Previewing the 2022 College Baseball Showdown for Michigan

 Their return to non-conference play has the Wolverines traveling to Globe Life Field in Arlington, Texas, where they’ll take on Big 12 opponents No. 14 Texas Tech, Kansas State and Oklahoma in the College Baseball Showdown.

-While all three opponents pose challenges for Michigan, they encompass the spectrum of college baseball’s prototypical strengths and weaknesses.
+While all three opponents pose challenges for Michigan, their individual makeups encompass the spectrum of college baseball’s prototypical strengths and weaknesses.

 “This is one of the best early-season tournaments in the country,” Michigan coach Erik Bakich said.
 “Everyone is good, everyone’s loaded in different ways.